Covered calls can be an excellent way to increase income from stocks but like all investments, covered calls aren’t perfect.

 One of the best covered call strategies to protect investors from bear markets is accomplished by purchasing puts on covered call stock holdings.

-While buying a put will reduce covered call income, it will reduce the risk, too.
+While buying a put will reduce overall income from a covered call, it will reduce the risk, too.
 Think of buying a put as insurance, which is never free.
+Also, the income from the call option pays for the cost of the put when structured properly.

 Selling Covered calls on Undervalued Securities